xshyamx/restclient-mode/README.md

 In the above example the request will be sent to `http://httbin.org/json`.
 Any request using the relative uri will use the same `:base-uri` to override use the full url.

-**NOTE**: There can be multiple assignments to `:base-uri` but, the first one in the buffer seems to take precedence.
+**NOTE**: There can be multiple assignments to `:base-uri` but, the first one going backwards from the request will be used.

 # In-buffer variables